boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 #### Axis title

-This allows you to edit the x-axis title for the Heatmap.
-It will reflect in the y-axis title of the Heatmap.
+This allows you to edit the Y-axis title for the Heatmap.
+It will reflect in the Y-axis title of the Heatmap.

 ![axis title](/static/assets/visualizing-data/visualization-widgets/images/heat-map/y-axis-title-edit.png)

 #### Enable Trim

-This option allows you to trim y-axis labels based on the 'Maximum Label Width' property value.
+This option allows you to trim Y-axis labels based on the `Maximum Label Width` property value.

 #### Maximum Label Width

-This option allows you to set the maximum width for the y-axis labels and also it can be made customizable when the trim axis label option is enabled.
+This option allows you to set the maximum width for the Y-axis labels, and it can also be made customizable when the trim axis label option is enabled.

 ![Maximum label width](/static/assets/visualizing-data/visualization-widgets/images/heat-map/y-axis-maximum-label-width.png)

 #### Inversed axis

-This allows you to change the axis label’s placement order from bottom to top in the y-axis.
+This allows you to change the axis label's placement order from bottom to top in the Y-axis.

 ![Inversed y-axis](/static/assets/visualizing-data/visualization-widgets/images/heat-map/inversed-axis-y.png)